人々は ひとつの予言を信じ それを待っていた Meaning (FF1 Japanese Explained)

 The particle 『を』 marks the direct object of a verb.
 In other words, it marks the thing the action is performed on.

-In our FFI sentence, it marks 『予言』 as the thing that people believe in.
+In this FFI line, it marks 『予言』 as the thing that people believe in.

 『信じ』